Crossing a fitness valley as a metastable transition in a stochastic population model: Results

 \subsection{Stochastic limit $(K,\mu)\to(\infty,0)$}

-When the mutation {probability} is small, the dynamics and time scale of the invasion process will depend on the scaling of the mutation probability per reproductive event, $\mu$, with respect to the carrying capacity $K$.
-We {will} consider in this section {mutation probabilities with two possible forms.
+When the mutation {probability} is small, the dynamics and time scale of the invasion process depends on the scaling of the mutation probability per reproductive event, $\mu$, with respect to the carrying capacity $K$.
+We consider in this section {mutation probabilities with two possible forms.
 Either,}

 {or}

 For simplicity, in Sections \ref{res_sto} and \ref{res_ext} we only consider the mutation kernel $m_{ij}^{(1)}= \mu \delta_{i+1,j}$.

 For $v\geq 0$ and $0\leq i \leq L$, let $T_v^{(K,i)}$ denote the first time the $i$-population reaches the size $\lfloor v K\rfloor$,